itsyogieu/YBVoiceChatBot/README.md

 A Telegram User Bot to Play Audio 🎶 in Voice Chats.

-It's recommended to use an USA number.
+✔️It's recommended to use an USA number.

-⚠️(If your real number is Suspended I'm not Responsible.use at your own Risk)✔️
+⚠️(If your real number is Suspended I'm not Responsible.use at your own Risk)

 ❗No grauanty🤣 no waranty🤦🏻‍♂️